Everywhere (video game): Development

 Conceptualised in 2016, the game started development on Amazon Lumberyard with a team of three ex-Rockstar North employees—Leslie Benzies, Matthew Smith, and Colin Entwistle—which had increased to about thirty staff by January 2017.
 Royal Circus Games (renamed Build a Rocket Boy in October 2018), (Note: Take-Two Interactive levied a legal warning against Royal Circus Games, citing the similarity of its acronym (RCG) to Take-Two's subsidiary Rockstar Games (RSG) as infringement of intellectual property, while also decrying their employment of Rockstar North staff as a deceptive tactic to create an affiliation between them.) is developing Everywhere from studios based in Edinburgh, Budapest and Los Angeles, with the intention of offering a less restrictive experience than that of other games.
 It draws most of its influences from real life, according to Benzies.
 Staff worked from home during the COVID-19 pandemic.

-In November 2020, the studio announced that it had moved development to the Unreal Engine.
+In November 2020, the studio announced that it had moved development to Unreal Engine 5.

 In August 2022, a teaser trailer was shown at Gamescom 2022.
 The game was originally set to be released in 2023.
 An invite-only alpha playable session ran on Windows from 5 to 18 December 2023.
 On 19 February 2024, Build a Rocket Boy announced an unknown number of layoffs affecting the publishing, QA and art departments across the company's three locations.

 On 18 June 2024, the Builders Beta was released for Windows.
 This is a closed beta to test ARCADIA, the system used to create user-generated environments and components.

+As of May 2025, Everywheres website redirects to the website for MindsEye and all mention of Everywhere was removed from the Build a Rocket Boy website.
+It was speculated that this meant that Everywhere had been cancelled in favour of MindsEye — this was initially denied by Leslie Benzies in interview, claiming that Everywhere would return "soon".

+As of November 2025, MindsEye started to use the "Arcadia" branding from Everywhere for expanded and user-created content and experiences within the game.